 The report is broken down into three main parts: the report header, the calendar matrix, and the courses table.

-The report header runs horizontally along the top one-third of the report, and contains the title of the report and a brief description, as well as two sets of checkbox controls that allow you to interactively filter the data in the report:
+The report header runs horizontally along the top quarter of the report, and contains a brief description of the report, the date and time when the data was last refreshed, and two sets of slicers that allow you to interactively filter the data in the report:

 - Academic Term (fall vs. spring)